ankane/pgslice/README.md

 Once a table is partitioned, here’s how to change the schema:

-- To add, remove, or modify a column, make the update on the master table only
+- To add, remove, or modify a column, make the update on the master table only.
-- To add or remove an index, make the update on the master table and all partitions (for Postgres 11, make the update on the master table only)
+- To add or remove an index or foreign key, make the update on the master table.
+For Postgres < 11, make the update on all partitions as well.

 ## Declarative Partitioning